Virtual Team Building Activities, Games & Ideas for Work

 Typically, a successful player from the round leads the next prompt.

-Your coworkers will love engaging in a Typing Speed Race.
-The race is a way to show off your lightning fingers, and also a great way to develop one of the most important remote work skills: typing quickly and accurately.
+A Typing Speed Race is a way to show off your lightning fingers and flex one of the most important remote work skills: typing quickly and accurately.

-Your team members can participate in the typing test and post scores to Slack, email or other communication channels.
+Your team members can take the typing test and post scores on Slack, email, or other communication channels.
 You can also do a Typing Speed Relay, where you add up team totals.

 Try the 1-Minute challenge on typingtest.com.